 Keep Nightstands Neat

+Organization plays a key role in minimalism–but that doesn't mean you have to get rid of everything you own.
 Keep a small tray or bowl on your nightstand to corral all your jewelry and keep clutter at bay.
-You can also group them together with a few other decorative items to create a vignette.
+You can also group them with a few other decorative items to create a vignette.

 Have Fun With Paint

-Minimal doesn't always have to been shades of gray and white.
+Minimal doesn't always have to be shades of gray and white.
 The moody painted walls pictured mesh well with the simplicity of the rest of the room.
+Just keep in mind that similar hues are the best bet when going with color.

 Anchor the Room with a Large Rug

-Tie a room together with a large rug.
+If you're unsure of how to tie a room together, go with a large rug.
 When everything else remains sparse, a rug can serve as a focal point for the room.
+Your best bet is to stick with neutral colors and simple patterns.

 Decorate with Simple Black Accents

-Pops of dramatic color can be impactful without losing the qualities of a minimalist designed bedroom.
-A nightstand and matching headboard mesh well.
+Pops of dramatic color can be impactful without losing the qualities of a minimalist-designed bedroom.
+A nightstand and matching headboard mesh well here and serve as a perfect backdrop to this pastel-colored lamp.
+However, be sure to keep the accents to a minimum–you don't want too many competing for attention.

 Keep Bedding Simple